NachoNight/nacho-night-auth-api/README.md

 - [ ] Write a docker-compose file to run the app in a dockerized environment

+- [ ] Ensure mailhog is included in this future docker-compose file.

 - [ ] Change authentication system from JWT to OAuth

 - [ ] Refactor the code going against the DRY principle